Our collaborator Healthing, tells us in this article the benefits that flexibility can have in the practice of a sport, such as triathlon [no_toc]

 Why is flexibility important?

 Good flexibility allows the joints to improve their range of motion.
-For example, flexibility in the shoulder musculature allows a swimmer to "slide" the arm through the water by lifting the shoulder.
+For example, flexibility in the shoulder musculature allows a swimmer to "slide" the arm through the water by raising the shoulder.
 This allows the joints to easily adapt to the required angles without undue stress on the surrounding tissues.

 El Stretching is also part of rehabilitation programs in sports injuries.
 For example, it is accepted that a muscle tear will heal with scar tissue.
 This scar tissue tends to be functionally shorter and has more resistance to stretching than normal, healthy muscle tissue.
 Thus, Stretching is used at an appropriate time in the healing process to help lengthen this scar tissue contracted.